codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 ## Make the Counter

-There are two major tasks to get the make the counter app.
-The functionality - getting the counter to increment on button clicks and showing the new number.
-The UI, getting an app that looks nice and is easy to use.
+There are two major tasks for making the counter app.
+Firstly, _the functionality_ - getting the counter to increment on button clicks and showing the new number.
+Secondly _the UI_, getting an app that looks nice and is easy to use.
 This tutorial will create the functionality first and then move on to the UI.
 You may choose to tackle the tasks in the alternate order.
 Have a brief discussion with your Coach about the pros and cons of each approach.

 ### 12. Create the Counter functionality